 “Oscar [Mabuyane, ANC Eastern Cape chairperson] said it clearly [in the meeting]: when people see the writing on the wall and will of the branches is expressed, the losing side mustn’t disrupt the conference,” a provincial leader who attended the meeting told the M&G anonymously.

 The possibility of a compromise set of leaders will be clearer once the conference credentials have been adopted and proposals to amend the party’s constitution have been heard.
+The constitution requires two-thirds of conference delegates to agree before an amendment can be passed.

 “If we start with organisational redesign and secure a two-thirds agreement, it becomes easier for provinces to negotiate a deal on people to run the organisation in different positions,” a senior ANC leader told the M&G.